FIFA World Cup awards: Golden Glove

 The Golden Glove award is awarded to the best goalkeeper of the tournament.
-The award was introduced with the name "Lev Yashin Award" in 1994, in honor of the late Soviet goalkeeper.
+The award was introduced with the name "Lev Yashin Award" in 1994, in honour of the late Soviet goalkeeper.
 It was rechristened "Golden Glove" in 2010.
 The FIFA Technical Study Group recognises the top goalkeeper of the tournament based on the player's performance throughout the final competition.
 Although goalkeepers have this specific award for their position, they are still eligible for the Golden Ball as well, as when Oliver Kahn was awarded in 2002.